unlim-it/docs.bosonprotocol.io/src/docs/applications/leptonite.md

 Version 0.1.0 of the Leptonite application works with version 0.1.0 of the Boson Protocol smart contracts.
 See the [Repositories](#repositories) section below.

-# Development setup
+## Development setup

 In order to contribute to the Leptonite application or further develop your own forked copy of the Leptonite application, you will need to set up a local development environemnt.
-This page explains how to do that.
+This section explains how to do that.
 These instructions assume a working knowledge of git and GitHub.

-## Repositories
+### Repositories

 By default, v0.1.0 of the reference application points to v0.1.0 of the Boson Protocol smart contracts deployed to the Rinkeby testnet.